 Some say LeBron James is the greatest basketball player of all time.
 I’m more of a Jordan guy myself, but time will tell.
 There’s no denying, however, that LeBron is one of the most formidable athletes ever to play any sport.
 He’s a master at his craft, excelling in almost all areas of the game, and while he doesn’t always come out on top, he certainly does so frequently enough.
 As voiceover artists, we need to audition like LeBron.

 One thing is certain: When LeBron takes a shot, whether he makes it or misses it, the attempt itself is the result of a calculated series of choices all leading to an effort to achieve a result.
-With rare exception, LeBron doesn’t fire off a ball hoping for the best……he believes that as a result of practice, training, and a strategic analysis of the situation that any shot he takes has a chance to end in a score.
+With rare exceptions, LeBron doesn’t fire off a ball hoping for the best……he believes that as a result of practice, training, and strategic analysis of the situation that any shot he takes has a chance to end in a score.

 As a voice actor, are you playing like LeBron?
 Or are you shooting wildly, hoping something will go in the net?

 I’m a big believer in the numbers game for most VO talent…..you do have to present yourself to as many potential buyers as possible in order to find the ones who are interested in your sound.
 Nevertheless, I always get concerned when I see a talent post, “I hope I book this audition.”
 Hope should never enter into the equation.
 Regardless of whether you are doing five auditions a day or fifty, each one should reflect a calculated choice to make an effort that has a realistic opportunity to lead to a positive outcome.